shaps80/GraphicsRenderer/README.md

 ## InkKit

-Coming Soon!

-~~I have another library called InkKit which now uses this library for its inner workings.
+I have another library called <a href="http://github.com/shaps80/InkKit">InkKit</a> which now uses this library for its inner workings.
 For a LOT more drawing and layout convenience's -- checkout that library too.~~

-~~Note: If you include InkKit in your project, you don't need to include this project too.~~
+Note: If you include InkKit in your project, you don't need to include this project too.

 ## Example